-This camp oven roast lamb recipe is a family favourite, invented by Mick and inspired by a lamb shank dish from a restaurant where he used to work.
-While the original dish wasn’t remotely the same, it also featured brown sugar and rosemary, which sparked the idea for this delicious roast lamb.
+This recipe was invented by Mick and inspired by a lamb shank dish from a restaurant where he used to work.
+While the original dish wasn’t remotely the same, it featured brown sugar and rosemary which sparked the idea for this delicious camp oven roast lamb.

 Why This Camp Oven Roast Lamb Recipe is Our Go-To